T-14 Law Schools: How to Get In (2024)

 Introduction

 Students planning on applying to law school have many options to choose from.
-Currently, there are over 200 law schools in the United States accredited by the American Bar Association (ABA).
+Currently, nearly 200 law schools in the United States are accredited by the American Bar Association (ABA).

 However, since the number of law school graduates continues to exceed the number of JD-requiring positions available each year, attending a top-ranked law school can help you stand out from the competition when it’s time to enter the legal job market.